gogradle/gogradle/README.md

     // ignore it if you are not
     fuckGfw = true

+    // cache time for global cache, 24 hours by default globalCacheFor 24,'hours'

     // Extra command line arguments in build or test
     // Empty list by default
     extraBuildArgs = ['arg1','arg2']